Russian Police Arrest Hundreds Of Demonstrators At Moscow Protest

 Kim added: "Reason for crackdown: Allowing even a few opposition politicians into Moscow city council would grant them legitimacy and exposure.
 And that could be a slippery slope to further erosion of Kremlin power."

-The 45-seat Moscow City Council is controlled by the pro-Kremlin United Russia party.
-Those seats have a five-year term, and the entire council is up for re-election on September 8.
+The 45-seat Moscow City Duma is controlled by the pro-Kremlin United Russia party.
+Those seats have a five-year term, and the entire council is up for re-election on Sept.
+8.

 The police presence remains heavy outside the mayor's office.
 The New York Times reports that Moscow is struggling to deal with increasing protests as President Vladimir Putin's approval rating has dropped amid falling incomes.